 Electronic logging devices (ELDs) are much more accurate and efficient than manual record keeping.
 Instead of having the ability to change the books or carry two sets to avoid tickets, commercial trucks now have their driving habits recorded precisely by a machine whose records they can not personally alter.
 It’s easy to see how this kind of system will reduce regulation violations and keep the public safe.

 Many truck drivers are unhappy with this new requirement.
 They claim it’s invasive technology.
 Some companies also voice concerns about how actually complying with Hours of Service regulations could increase costs for companies and reduce profit margins.
 Over time, the industry will certainly acclimate to this new technology, which helps hold drivers accountable for overt violations of the law.

 For those in passenger vehicles, the records from ELDs can help as well.
 If there’s reason to bring a civil action against a driver or a company, those records could help substantiate claims of habitual offenses regarding Hours of Service with a particular driver or within a certain company.
-It can also help you determine how long a trucker was on the road before causing an accident that injured you.
+It can also help you determine how long a trucker was on the road before causing a commercial truck accident that injured you.